-Well, all brands and organisations looking to create user friendly products and interfaces need an element of UX Design and it’s important that companies get the user experience part right.
+Well, all brands and organisations looking to create user friendly products and interfaces need an element of UX Design.
+Therefore, it’s important that companies get the user experience part right.

-After all we’ve all used badly designed websites and apps that leave you feeling confused and frustrated.
-That’s poor UX Design.
+We’ve all used badly designed websites and apps that leave you feeling confused and frustrated.
+That’s poor UX design.

 Plus UX is not static, it’s an ever-growing and exciting space to be in!
 That’s why here at UX Academy, we believe that getting started on the path to a new career or building on existing design foundations for your organisation, should be fun but also require the best tools.

-Our fantastic UX & UI Design courses can take you from Beginner level right up to Advanced.
-We work with Industry Design Experts who know their stuff and can show you the ropes via our 6-8 week online programs.
+Our fantastic UX/UI Design Courses can take you from a beginner level right up to an advanced level.
+We work with industry design experts who know their stuff and can show you the ropes via our 6-8 week online programs.

 Why it’s important

-With all that said, poorly designed concepts that fall flat with consumers can make or break a business.
-Badly designed websites, apps and experiences can limit the reach and effectiveness of a brand.
+Poorly designed concepts that fall flat with consumers can make or break a business.
+Thus, badly designed websites, apps and experiences can limit the reach and effectiveness of a brand.